kavita55/PowerBI_CaseStudy-/CustomerClassification/README.md

-Based on the customers final scores on the above, classify the customers into the following:
+Based on the customer's final scores on the above, classify the customers into the following:<br>

-Tier 1 Priority Service – Above 85%
+Tier 1 Priority Service – Above 85% <br>
-Tier 2 Priority Service – Between 75% and 85%
+Tier 2 Priority Service – Between 75% and 85%<br>
-Tier 3 Priority Service + Incentives – Above 60% and Less than 75%
+Tier 3 Priority Service + Incentives – Above 60% and Less than 75%<br>
-Tier 4 Priority Marketing + Incentives – Less than or equal to 60%
+Tier 4 Priority Marketing + Incentives – Less than or equal to 60% <br>

 ## Conclusion